dog-m/memory-mcp/README.md

 ## Features

 - **Session Startup**: Get current time, memory utilization, and a summary of recent edits.
-- **Add Memory**: Create new memory records with automatic timestamps.
+- **Add Memory**: Create new memory records with automatic timestamps (max 750 characters per entry).
 - **List Memories**: Retrieve all stored memories in JSON format.
+Supports optional pattern-based filtering using `include` and `exclude` parameters (supports wildcards and alternatives, GLOB-like).
 - **Remove Memory**: Delete specific memory records by ID.
 - **Update Memory**: Update the content of an existing memory record.
 - **Configurable Limit**: Set a maximum number of memories to prevent storage bloat.